networkservicemesh/deployments-k8s/examples/remotevlan_vpp/README.md

 # NSM Remote Vlan Examples

-This setup can be used to check remote vlan mechanism with both OVS and VPP forwarder.
-Contain basic setup for NSM that includes `nsmgr`, `registry-k8s`, `admission-webhook-k8s`, `nse-remote-vlan`.
+This setup can be used to check remote vlan mechanism with both  VPP forwarder.
+Contain basic setup for NSM that includes `nsmgr`, `registry-k8s`, `forwarder-vpp`, `admission-webhook-k8s`, `nse-remote-vlan`.
 The `nse-remote-vlan` belongs to the nsm-system since does not have role in data-plane connection.

 ## Requires